sourcegraph/handbook/content/engineering/enablement/dev-experience/index.md

 ## Direction

-See our [Developer experience direction](../../../direction/enablement/dev-experience/index.md) to learn about our vission, mission, guiding principles, and overall direction.
+See the [Developer Experience team direction](../../../direction/enablement/dev-experience/index.md) to learn about our vission, mission, guiding principles, and overall direction.

 ## Responsibilities